Stratio/cassandra-lucene-index/doc/documentation.rst

 All search
 ==========

-Search for all the indexed documents.
+Search for all the indexed rows.

 **Syntax:**